MTG/DeepConvSep/README.md

 # Separating Professionally Produced Music
 We separate voice, bass, drums and accompaniment using DSD100 dataset comprising professionally produced music.
 For more details about the challenge, please refer to <a href="http://www.sisec17.audiolabs-erlangen.de">SiSEC MUS</a> challenge and <a href="https://sisec.inria.fr/home/2016-professionally-produced-music-recordings/">DSD100</a> dataset.

-The code to for feature computation and training the network can be found in "examples/dsd100" folder.
+The code for feature computation and training the network can be found in "examples/dsd100" folder.

 # iKala - Singing voice separation
 We separate voice and accompaniment using the iKala dataset.
 For more details about the challenge, please refer to <a href="http://www.music-ir.org/mirex/wiki/2016:Singing_Voice_Separation_Results">MIREX Singing voice separation 2016</a> and <a href="http://mac.citi.sinica.edu.tw/ikala/">iKala</a> dataset.

-The code to for feature computation and training the network can be found in "examples/ikala" folder.
+The code for feature computation and training the network can be found in "examples/ikala" folder.

 # Training models